Tim Prater

 Those reasons might include, for example, discussing the conduct of employees, negotiations of contracts or terms of tender, or the early stages of a legal dispute.

-The minutes of Sandgate’s Parish Council Finance Committee meeting, held on 17th March 2025, in Sandgate Library.
+The minutes of Sandgate’s Parish Council meeting, held on 27th April 2026, in Sandgate Library.

 The next suitable meeting will formally approve the draft minutes of this meeting.
 When approved, the Chairman of that meeting then signs them.